Acting with integrity

 The Board – The Board of LRS is responsible for overseeing the general strategic direction of the company, holding the Executive Committee to account and promoting the success of the Company as a whole.
 The Board of LRS also has general responsibility to oversee the Company’s compliance and ethics programmes, policies and procedures as well as risk management.
 The Board currently consists of:

-- Peter Harding (COO of LRS)
+- Carol Robert (COO of LRS)

 - Mary Guest (General Counsel and Company Secretary of LRS)